HITRAN

 The original version of HITRAN was compiled by the US Air Force Cambridge Research Laboratories (1960s) in order to enable surveillance of military aircraft detected through the terrestrial atmosphere.
 One of the early applications of HITRAN was a program called Atmospheric Radiation Measurement (ARM) for the US Department of Energy.
 In this program spectral atmospheric measurements were made around the globe in order to better understand the balance between the radiant energy that reaches Earth from the sun and the energy that flows from Earth back out to space.
 The US Department of Transportation also utilized HITRAN in its early days for monitoring the gas emissions (NO, SO_{2}, NO_{2}) of super-sonic transports flying at high altitude.
 HITRAN was first made publicly available in 1973 and today there are a multitude of ongoing and future NASA satellite missions which incorporate HITRAN.
 One of the NASA missions currently utilizing HITRAN is the Orbiting Carbon Observatory (OCO) which measures the sources and sinks of CO_{2} in the global atmosphere.
-HITRAN is a free resource and is currently maintained and developed at the Center for Astrophysics | Harvard & Smithsonian, Cambridge MA, USA (CFA/HITRAN).
+HITRAN is a free resource and is currently maintained and developed at the Center for Astrophysics | Harvard & Smithsonian, Cambridge MA, USA.

 This image represents light being gathered via a prism onto an archival medium, in this case the "rosetta" stone (an abstraction of HITRAN) with an imprint of spectra, parameters etc.

 HITRAN is the worldwide standard for calculating or simulating atmospheric molecular transmission and radiance from the microwave through ultraviolet region of the spectrum.
-The HITRAN database is officially released on a quadrennial basis, with updates posted in the intervening years on HITRANonline.
-There is a new journal article published in conjunction with the most recent release of the HITRAN database, and users are strongly encouraged to use the most recent edition.
-Throughout HITRAN's history, there have been around 50,000 unique users of the database and in recent years there are over 24,000 users registered on HITRANonline.
+The HITRAN database is officially released on a quadrennial basis, with updates posted in the intervening years on HITRANonline.There is a new journal article published in conjunction with the most recent release of the HITRAN database, and users are strongly encouraged to use the most recent edition.
+Throughout HITRAN's history, there have been around 50,000 unique users of the database and in recent years there are over 40,000 users registered on HITRANonline.
 There are YouTube tutorials on the HITRANonline webpage to answer frequently asked questions by users.